 To promote high-level exchange and discussion of law and human rights issues in the United States and China, the National Committee and the China Foundation for Human Rights Development co-organize an annual U.S.-China Track II Dialogue on the Rule of Law & Human Rights.
-Established in December 2009, this Track II dialogue is the first of its kind to be jointly hosted by U.S. and Chinese non-government organizations.
+Established in December 2009, the dialogue is the first of its kind to be jointly hosted by American and Chinese non-governmental organizations.

-The dialogue draws in experts from the American and Chinese government, academia, and the legal field, who gather to discuss developments in areas of the law that affect the rule of law and human rights.
-Some of the institutions represented at the dialogue include China’s National People’s Congress, State Council, Supreme People’s Court, Supreme People’s Procuratorate, Ministry of Justice as well as provincial and local bureaus; U.S. federal judiciary, Departments of Commerce and Justice; and defense bars and academia of both countries.
-These experts bring multiple institutional perspectives to each of the issue areas, which add greater focus and depth to the discussions.
+The dialogue draws in former U.S. and Chinese government officials, academic experts, and judges and prosecutors, all of whom gather to discuss developments in areas of the law that affect the rule of law and human rights.
+Some of the institutions represented at the dialogue include China’s National People’s Congress, State Council, Supreme People’s Court, Supreme People’s Procuratorate, Ministry of Justice as well as provincial and local bureaus; U.S. federal judiciary, Departments of Commerce and Justice; defense bars and academia of both countries.
+These experts bring multiple institutional perspectives to each issue area, adding focus and depth to the discussions.

-Each of the nine iterations of the dialogue has generated significant goodwill, greater mutual understanding and respect among the discussants, and has caused experts from both countries to reflect on their own legal practices and consider alternate approaches to addressing issues in legal reform.
-Discussants pledge further cooperation on rule of law and human rights issues.
+Each iteration of the dialogue has generated significant goodwill, mutual understanding, and respect among the discussants, and has caused experts from both countries to reflect on their own legal practices and consider alternate approaches to addressing issues in legal reform.
+Discussants are committed to encouraging cooperation on rule of law and human rights issues.

 The National Committee is grateful to The Starr Foundation for its ongoing and generous support of this program.